PneNPproof/cpu_gpu_coprocess_groupby_agg/README.md

 - [x] more balanced work load for every thread in data gen process
 - [ ] more robust memory manage
 - [ ] par_result_in_continous_mem with all cpu threads before second phase
+- [ ] in second phase, one cpu thread process one par seems too slow
 ## project log
 ### 20240731
 1. cpu_partition_thread global_par_rec_num only one for many tile, but update par_result_vec require global_par_rec_num, but don't ensure that next tile use global_par_rec_num after used by update par_result_vec